This homemade Cherry Garcia is my go-to when I want a dessert that feels unhurried and indulgent.

 What Makes This Cherry Garcia Ice Cream So Amazing?

-Whole Milk (1 cup) — Adds softness and helps balance the richness of the cream.
+- Whole Milk (1 cup) — Adds softness and helps balance the richness of the cream for a perfect 2:1 ratio.

-Cherries (1 cup, chopped) — Brings bright, juicy bursts of sweetness in every scoop.
+- Fresh Bing Cherries (1 cup, halved) — Brings bright, juicy bursts of sweetness; toss in a teaspoon of lemon juice to enhance their natural tartness.

-Salt (pinch) — Balances the sweetness and rounds out the flavor.
+- Salt (pinch) — Balances the sweetness and rounds out the flavor of the dark chocolate.

 Cherry Garcia Ice Cream Recipe